Alfred Hithcock is one of the all-time great auteur filmmakers. His films can be explained in the simplest of terms: You know it when you see it.

 Crop duster attack in North by Northwest

-Alfred Hitchcock’s most famous film about mistaken identity North by Northwest is also one of his best.
-The film stars his frequent collaborator Cary Grant in the starring role as a man on the run from mysterious, yet deadly forces.
+His most famous film about mistaken identity, North by Northwest, is also one of the best Alfred Hitchcock movies.
+The film stars his frequent star, Cary Grant as a man on the run from mysterious, yet deadly forces.

 Conclusion